High school (grades 9-12) · Nashville, TN

 What is the racial and ethnic makeup of Pearl-Cohn High?

-The largest demographic group at Pearl-Cohn High is African American at 88.2%.
-The school serves a diverse student body in Nashville, TN.
+The largest demographic group at Pearl-Cohn High is African American at 88.2% of enrollment, in Nashville, TN.

 What is the Resource Investment Index for Pearl-Cohn High?

-Pearl-Cohn High has a Resource Investment Index of 29/100 (F) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Pearl-Cohn High has a Resource Investment Index of 30/100 (lower reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page